spacelift-io/user-documentation/docs/vendors/ansible/ansible-galaxy.md

 If it comes to Ansible stacks, during that phase we try to auto-detect the _requirements.yml_ file that will be used to install dependencies.
 We will look for it in the following locations:

-- _requirements.yml_ in root directory
+- `requirements.yml` in the root directory
-- _roles/requirements.yml_ for roles requirements
+- `roles/requirements.yml` for roles requirements
-- _collectinos/requirements.yml_ for collections requirements
+- `collections/requirements.yml` for collections requirements

-As an example, try using an example _requirements.yml_ file.
+As an example, try using an example `requirements.yml` file.

 ```yaml title="Example requirements.yml file"
 ---